“Beauty, brains, and brawn.”

 For conformation, they show in breed-specific specialties, IABCA, ICKC, ABIDS, and ARBA.

-They are also a breed listed by sporting associations such as NADAC, NASDA, Toss & Fetch League, UpDog, USCSS, SDDA, and CWAGS (just to name a few!)
+Shilohs are also listed by sporting associations such as NADAC, CPE, NASDA, USCSS, AOK9, and SDDA (just to name a few!)

 Shiloh Shepherd History